 Support Crews must take great care driving on the roads

 Checkpoints.
 Many of them are narrow and winding and, in

 some places, have rough surfaces, though passable to

 conventional vehicles in dry conditions.
-The access roads to
+The speed limit

 Checkpoints 1 and 3 can be difficult during and after rain.